-- a) one at the geometric centre
+- a) one at the geometric centre (core)

-- b) one at an upper corner
+- b) one at an upper edge, and

-- c) two at centres of side faces.
+- c) two at centres of adjacent side faces (long and short side for rectangular elements, one only for circular columns).

-Surface temperatures (b and c above) shall be measured at the depth of reinforcement.
+Surface temperatures (b and c above) shall be measured at the cover depth of reinforcement.